Holiday Highlights

 There’ll be little chance to warm-up the legs this morning as we’ll be heading steeply upwards straight from our accommodation.

 Thankfully these first few miles of the day are on road until we reach Blease Fell.
-After a well-deserved breather the off-road fun begins with the initial section a real treat.
-Time to enjoy the longest section of un-gated tracks in the Lakes as we roll our way past disused slate mines until Skiddaw House.
+After a well-deserved breather the off-road fun begins with the initial section being a real treat.
+Time to enjoy the longest stretch of un-gated tracks in the Lakes as we roll our way past disused slate mines until Skiddaw House.

-Picking up the Cumbrian Way shortly afterwards, a tricky (but fun!) singletrack section soon connects to a well-maintained and well-surfaced section through one of the Lakes most picturesque valleys down to the hamlet of Mosedale.
+Picking up the Cumbrian Way shortly afterwards, a tricky (but fun!) singletrack section soon connects to a well-maintained and well-surfaced segment through one of the Lakes most picturesque valleys down to the hamlet of Mosedale.

 From here we make our way to Penrith via a series of bridleways and tracks that weave their way through the small villages and hamlets including Berrier Roman Road.
 After a quick pit-stop here there’s just a few miles left (including a kicker of a hill out of Penrith!) to ride until we reach our accommodation on the outskirts of the village of Langwathby in the Eden Valley.